Living and working conditions in Slovakia

 The following retirement options exist in connection with the termination of employment:

 The old-age pension is the most frequently granted pension.
 Insured persons are entitled to this pension if they have had pension insurance for at least 15 years and have reached retirement age.
-The retirement age is set within the range of 53 to 64 years of age of the insured person.
-The exact retirement age depends on the insured person’s year of birth, gender and the number of children raised.
+The pension age of insured persons born before 1967 is set within the range of 53-64 years of age of the insured person.
+The retirement age of insured persons born after 1966 shall be known five years before the insured person reaches retirement age and shall be determined by a measure of the Ministry of Labour, Social Affairs and Family of the Slovak Republic.
+The exact limit of the retirement age depends on the year of birth, gender and number of raised children.
 The Social Insurance Agency provides indicative calculations of the retirement age to anyone interested.

 A disability pension is a separate type of benefit designed to cover the material needs of those who have become disabled.